JardaniWorld/alx-low_level_programming/0x0D-preprocessor/README.md

-This code creates a macro with a token
+This code creates a macro for PI